-Walking around the ancient alleys of Ostia Antica you can still see the old dwellings, ruins of the temples and remainings of the mosaics.
-Admittedly, visiting with a knowledgeable tour guide you will gain much more from this trip rather than going by yourself.
+Walking around the ancient alleys of Ostia Antica you can still see the old dwellings, ruins of the temples, and remainings of the mosaics.
+Admittedly, by visiting with a knowledgeable tour guide you will gain much more from this trip rather than going by yourself.

-Ticket fee for Ostia Antica: the full ticket is 8 €, for teachers or 18-25-year-old citizens from EU countries is 4 €.
-First Sunday of the month free for everyone.
+- Ticket fee for Ostia Antica: the full ticket is 8 €, for teachers or 18-25-year-old citizens from EU countries is 4 €.
+First Sunday of the month is free for everyone.

 A fascinating day trip from Rome is certainly to the town of Tivoli.
 Very old, claiming to be older than Rome as dating back to 1215 BC, Tivoli is home to the wonderful Villa Adriana and Villa d’Este, both enlisted by UNESCO (here and here).

-Villa Adriana is a complex of classical buildings dating back to the 2nd century AD by Roman emperor Hadrian where the most important architectural styles of the time such as the Greek, the Egyptian and the Roman blend gracefully, while Villa d’Este is a Renaissance-style palace and garden exquisitely decorated with fountains and statues.
+Villa Adriana is a complex of classical buildings dating back to the 2nd century AD of Roman emperor Hadrian.
+Here you can see the most important architectural styles of the time such as the Greek, the Egyptian, and the Roman blend gracefully, while Villa d’Este is a Renaissance-style palace and garden exquisitely decorated with fountains and statues.

 In addition, in Tivoli, you can also visit the beautiful Villa Gregoriana park, Albule thermal baths, and Hercules Sanctuary built in the 2nd century AD.

-Opening hours: Villa Adriana opens daily 9 am-7 pm in summer (until 5 pm in winter); Villa d’Este opens 8.30 am-6.45 pm in summer (until 4 in winter); Villa Gregoriana opens 10 am-4 pm on March, November, December (last entrance at 3 pm), until 6.30 pm April-October (last entrance at 5.30 pm), closed on Mondays, if Monday is a holiday Villa Gregoriana stays open and closes the day after.
-Visit Tivoli official website for more info https://www.visittivoli.eu/index.php?lang=EN
+- Opening hours: Villa Adriana opens daily 9 am-7 pm in summer (until 5 pm in winter); Villa d’Este opens 8.30 am-6.45 pm in summer (until 4 in winter); Villa Gregoriana opens 10 am-4 pm in March, November, December (last entrance at 3 pm), until 6.30 pm April-October (last entrance at 5.30 pm), closed on Mondays.
+If Monday is a holiday, Villa Gregoriana stays open and closes the day after.

 One of my very favorite towns near Rome, Viterbo is a real pearl.
 As soon as you get off at Viterbo Porta Romana train station, you cross the road and find the first gate into the medieval heart of the city.